 Background Knowledge

-Knowledge begets knowledge — students draw upon what they already know to master new vocabulary and content.
-The articles in this section discuss why background knowledge is so important and offer ways to build this knowledge.
+Knowledge begets knowledge.
+Students draw upon what they already know to master new vocabulary and content.
+The articles in this section discuss why background knowledge is so important and offer ideas you can use to build upon a student's knowledge.

 Use Easy Nonfiction to Build Background Knowledge